youurayy/utilz/README.md

 Display time duration in human readable format, from number of days to milliseconds.

-`t`: the time interval in milliseconds.
+`timespanInMs`: the time interval in milliseconds.

 ```js
 var t1 = Date.now();